Features new to Windows 10: Continuum

 Continuum is the blanket title for a group of features on Windows 10 that are designed to enable smoother transitions between a default interface mode designed for use with a keyboard and mouse, and an interface designed for touchscreen environments, especially on hybrid devices such as laplets.
 Enabling "Tablet mode" switches the primary interface to a full screen version of the Start menu, and opens all applications in a maximized view by default.
 The taskbar is also modified, adding a Back button next to the Start button, and by default, hiding buttons for opened and pinned applications.
 Task View is used as the primary means of switching programs.
 Windows can prompt to switch between these two modes, or automatically do so, if certain events occur, such as plugging in a keyboard or mouse to a tablet, switching a laplet to its laptop state, or vice versa.

 Cortana

 Windows 10 has brought the Cortana assistant from Windows Phone 8.1 to Windows 10.
 By default, Cortana appears as a search pane on the taskbar, but can be changed into a button, like in tablet mode, and can be activated by voice using the command "Hey Cortana", when a user searches the Start menu, or when a user searches the Cortana search pane.
-With Cortana, users can ask Cortana questions about the weather, calendar events, and other types of notifications, along with online information.
-Cortana currently requires a Microsoft Account to function.
+With Cortana, users can ask Cortana questions about the weather, calendar events, and other types of notifications, along with online information.Cortana currently requires a Microsoft Account to function.
+In August 2023 Cortana got discontinued by Microsoft to pivot to another AI assistant.
+That same AI assistant was released on Windows 10 in November 2023.
+The AI assistant is called Microsoft Copilot, a new and improved AI assistant that has newer features and updated information.